Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 @@snip [Snippet5]($sp_tut$/Snippet5.scala) { #snippet5 }

 If we hadn't defined `def run`, the compiler would refuse to compile this.
 You see that implementing or "mixing in" a trait is done by writing `extends TraitName`.
-Before we had always implemented the `App` trait, now we implementing our battries-included trait.
+Before, we had always implemented the `App` trait, now we are implementing our battries-included trait.
 Scala allows multiple trait mixin which is very powerful.
 It's syntax would be `object MyObject extends Trait1 with Trait2` or `class MyClass extends Trait1 with Trait2`.
 The object or class can then use any members defined in those traits&mdash;here for example type `S` and value `cursor`&mdash;unless they are marked `private`.